GetSafariTours

 Widely available.

 Masai Mara.
-The experience is incredible in both, but the Mara is consistently reported as being ~$200 cheaper per person.
+The experience is incredible in both, but the Mara is consistently reported as being about $200 cheaper per person.

 Maasai Cultural Visits